 Written by Nathan Munt – Independent Financial Planner

-When you sit down and think about the answer to this question, it is not quite as simple as you might think.
+When you sit down and think about the answer to this question, it isn’t quite as simple as you might think.
 Some people will freely tell you they are happily retired.
-Others will say that they do not feel like they have ever stopped working.
+Others will say that they don’t feel like they have ever stopped working.
+The important thing to realise is that the answer to this question is relative, your retirement should be tailored to your own circumstances and lifestyle.

 I would encourage you to begin with taking the time to think about more than just the money.